SISettlement Insight

 How Motorcycle Accident Settlements Are Calculated

 Motorcycle accident settlements use the same multiplier method as other vehicle accidents.
-However, motorcyclists face unique challenges: injuries tend to be significantly more severe (no metal cage protection), and bias against riders can affect settlement negotiations.
+However, motorcyclists face unique challenges.
+Injuries tend to be significantly more severe without the protection of a vehicle frame.
+Bias against riders can also affect settlement negotiations.

-The average motorcycle accident settlement is higher than car accidents because injuries are more serious.
-According to the NHTSA, motorcyclists are 29 times more likely to die in a crash per mile traveled than car occupants.
-Road rash, broken bones, traumatic brain injuries, and spinal cord injuries are common even in low-speed collisions.
+Motorcycle settlements are typically higher than car accidents because injuries are more serious.
+According to the NHTSA, motorcyclists are 29 times more likely to die per mile traveled than car occupants.
+Road rash, broken bones, TBI, and spinal cord injuries are common even in low-speed collisions.
 These severe injuries result in higher medical bills and larger multipliers (typically 3-7x).

-An important factor is helmet use.
-In states with mandatory helmet laws, not wearing a helmet can reduce your settlement.
-Even in states without helmet requirements, insurance companies like State Farm, GEICO, and Progressive may argue contributory negligence if you weren't wearing one.
+Helmet use is an important factor.
+In states with mandatory helmet laws, not wearing one can reduce your settlement.
+Even in states without helmet requirements, insurers may argue contributory negligence.
 Our calculator factors in state-specific negligence rules.

 Average Settlement Amounts by Injury